DeNepo/architecture/function-roles/README.md

 ### 2. Data Access

+Data Access functions are like a librarian, they can find a book you're looking for and put it away when you're done.
+But they cannot study it for you or write your homework assignment for you.

 These _are not_ pure functions.
 Their role is to read and write to your program's state (data).
 Each time you call them, their behavior will depend on the current _state_ of your data.

 "Why a separate role?" you ask.
 "Why not just update the data in our handlers?".
 Because of **Abstraction** and **Layers**!
 A well-designed program will have several layers between the user and the program state, each layer responsible for one type of work.